A celebration of literature will take place inside Nadi Al Quoz.

 Literaturhaus at Nadi sets out to reinvent and revive the 19th-century salon, where contemporary questions were debated alongside an array of literary, artistic and cultural initiatives, inspiring audiences with new perspectives.
 At Literaturhaus at Nadi, international and regional authors, poets, critics, curators, publishers, translators, and musicians will gather to share their ideas through readings, discussions and performances.
 The programme will cover all aspects of contemporary culture and become a forum to spark thoughtful exchange.

-Events will be held at 4pm every Saturday from 1 July till 30 September, with additional events on 13 & 28 September at 6pm and 7pm respectively.
-The events are free of charge and open to the public however spaces are limited so booking at firstname.lastname@example.org is essential.
+Events are held at 4pm every Saturday.
+The events are free of charge and open to the public however spaces are limited so booking at firstname.lastname@example.org is recommended.